 In most cases you will be able to locate a customs officer to stamp your refund document.
-However, some ports and airports do not have a 24-hour customs presence and at others the customs export offices are open only when there are departures for immediate destinations outside the EU.
+However, some ports and airports do not have a 24-hour customs presence and at others the customs export offices are open only when there are departures for immediate destinations outside the UK or EU.
 At such places there will either be a telephone to speak to customs or a clearly marked post box to deposit your refund document.

-You must ensure that your refund document is fully completed and that the reply paid envelope is not sealed before it is placed in the deposit box.
+You must make sure that your refund document is fully completed and that the reply paid envelope is not sealed before it is placed in the deposit box.
 Customs will collect it and if satisfied that all the conditions of the scheme have been met, they will stamp it and send it to the retailer or refund company to arrange your refund.

 Remember, if you’re travelling to an EU airport where you will transfer to a flight out of the EU, you must produce the goods carried in your hand baggage and the refund form to customs at the last point of transfer before departure from the EU.

 There is no facility to have your refund document stamped in your country of destination.

 7.5.4 Making a declaration to customs when you present the VAT refund document to the customs officer

 - that all the goods shown on the document are being exported from the UK or EU by you

 It is a very serious offence to make a false declaration.
 This may involve you missing your flight or sailing and the misdeclared goods may be seized and penalties imposed.

 7.5.5 What to do if you decide not to export all of the goods bought under the scheme